-The Westgate SuperBook, Caesars Palace, Wynn, South Point, Venetian, and many other Las Vegas casinos host sportsbooks.
-All of these venues offer numerous ways to bet on the NBA.
+The Westgate SuperBook, Caesars Palace, Wynn, South Point, Venetian, and many other Las Vegas casinos host retail sportsbooks.
+The NBA features prominently in all these sportsbooks.

 How NBA Championship Odds Are Calculated

-The following table shows the NBA Championship futures odds at FanDuel Sportsbook before the 2019-2020 season restart:
+The following table shows the NBA Championship futures odds at FanDuel Sportsbook on September 30, 2022:

 This table displays the lines on the NBA Champion as moneyline odds.
 All “+” moneyline odds display the amount of profit made off a $100 bet.

 To calculate “+” odds for any moneyline bet, divide the odds by 100, and multiply that figure by the amount of the bet.
-So for instance, a +240 line means you must divide 240 by 100, which yields 2.4.
-You then multiply your bet amount by 2.4 to calculate the amount of profit.
+So for instance, a +250 line means you must divide 250 by 100, which yields 2.5.
+You then multiply your bet amount to calculate the amount of profit.